MILFORD, Del. — Snow covered Milford on Sunday morning, leaving roads slick and street signs knocked over as winter weather moved through the area.

 A Level 2 Driving Restriction is in effect for New Castle and Kent counties as the winter storm causes hazardous road conditions across much of the state.
 Sussex County remains a Level 1.

-Stay up to date on the approaching winter storm with radar and hourly forecasts in the CoastTV weather app, available for Apple and Android.
+Stay up to date on the latest weather conditions with radar and hourly forecasts in the CoastTV weather app, available for Apple and Android.

 Locations